 I’ve been dealing with depression of varying degrees for a few years, and now I understand it a bit more (and accept it), looking back, if I’m honest, I’ve been dealing with it most of my life.
 I won’t go into why (we all have or problems/issues) but I’m ok.
 I have a wife who understands me and is just the best, I have two bright, beautiful and hilarious kids who are my world.
 Outside work colleagues, I don’t really interact with anyone.
 I’ve lost touch with literally all my friends and aside from my family, I do find life quite lonely and difficult at times.

 Last year I started hearing about this new Nintendo console that was being released, it was a handheld console.
-Hmm interesting…..
+Hmm, interesting…..
 Once I get something in my head I can get quite obsessive so I searched around the internet quite a bit for any information I could and liked what I was seeing/hearing.
 I started listening to gaming podcasts (most notably The Switch Cast) which I loved as I could listen to them on the go in my busy life.
 My passion for games started to spark again, so much so that in June my ever-intuitive wife and kids bought me a Switch for Father’s Day (they really are the best!)

-Another reason I fell out of love with gaming was that I found it quite lonely and isolating from others, again I felt that guilt spending time away from my family, so I just wouldn’t bother.
-Instead I’d stay downstairs with the wife etc. gaming is not really something we do together.
+Another reason I fell out of love with gaming was that I found it quite lonely and isolated from others, again I felt that guilt spending time away from my family, so I just wouldn’t bother.
+Instead, I’d stay downstairs with the wife etc. gaming is not really something we do together.
 The great thing about the Switch is that I can play my console, while my wife watches what she wants on TV snuggled up together (best of both worlds).
 My kids are even getting into games and it’s great to play multiplayer games together.
 My son especially loves the Switch, Zelda and Mario Odyssey in particular, and it’s been a great experience bonding over these games.
 He now loves anything gaming, especially gaming videos on YouTube.
-Dan TDM is his favorite who I now know I actually worked with many years ago, before fame and fortune.
+Dan TDM is his favourite who I now know I actually worked with many years ago, before fame and fortune.

 The Switch is starting to give me focus and passion outside my family unit which is great, not just with the games and system, but with the gaming community as a whole.
 Last November I started writing for a website (Nintendo Switch Network) doing game reviews.
 This opened up a whole new world for me, I’ve met some great guys from all over the world who I connect with regularly and love interacting with, I’ve now written for a couple of websites.
 I’m learning a lot and have found real focus in writing.
 I’m constantly thinking of ideas for articles or reaching out to fellow writers or even game developers.